algofoogle/tt04-raybox-zero/demoboard/README.md

 ![Demo board connected to VGA display, running raybox-zero on the TT04 ASIC](../doc/raybox-zero-tt04-board.jpg)

+Above is the default view of raybox-zero after a reset, with no other inputs.

 > [!NOTE]
 > The TT04 version of raybox-zero suffered a synthesis bug, as you can see in the image above.
 I've [documented this below](#tt04-synthesis-bug).